shiiyan/learn-go/README.md

 docker compose pull
 ```

-start a new container and opening a shell inside it, or use [dev containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) with VS Code.
+start a new container and open a shell inside it, or use [dev containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) with VS Code.

 ```
 docker compose run --remove-orphans app bash